disruptek/balls/README.md

 You can add arguments to the valgrind invocations by setting the `BALLS_VALGRIND_FLAGS` variable in the environment.

-To explicitly disable valgrind in favor of the compiler's sanitizers, build the `balls` executable with `--define:ballsUseValgrind:off`.
+To explicitly disable valgrind in favor of the compiler's sanitizers, build the `balls` executable with `--define:ballsUseValgrind=off`.
+You can also enable or disable valgrind use by setting the `BALLS_VALGRIND` boolean in your process environment.

 ## Test Library Usage